 …and here’s My Response:

-Setting and maintaining boundaries, and giving equal value to your time and plans, issues many caregivers struggle with.
+Setting and maintaining boundaries, and giving equal value to your time and plans, are issues many caregivers struggle with.
 I promise, it’s NOT because there is something wrong with you!
 It’s because setting boundaries and limits is a new concept for many people, and a behavior that they need to learn because it doesn’t come naturally to them.
 Let your anger be the signal that it’s time for you to learn this skill – now, before you sacrifice any more time that you need for YOU!

 A family member’s role in taking care of others, and putting their needs above all else, may start as the result of a loved one’s health crisis, or may be a long-standing habit based on the family roles we take on as children.
 Whatever placed you in this role, shifting gears and making your needs a consistent priority feels uncomfortable.
 And because of messages most of us receive while growing up about how “it’s wrong to be selfish” we decide we must be being doing something “wrong.”